iturdikulov/notes/neovim (text editor).md

 `:!`
 ?
-external filter, used in command mode to execute something (`r!` redirect output)
+external filter, used in command mode to execute something

+`:r!`
+?
+Redirect output of external command to current buffer

 You could also use ==`w !python`== to run your python program (no need to save, it will pass the content as stdin, that's what w ! is for).
 That way you don't